Chickpea Salad with Tomatoes, Olives, and Herbs

 Make it a Healthy Meal:

-This Chickpea Salad with Tomatoes, Olives, and Herbs is a delicious summer salad using fresh garden tomatoes.
+This Chickpea Salad with Tomatoes and Olives is a delicious summer salad using fresh garden tomatoes and lots of flavorful fresh herbs.

 Ingredients